 3. Escalate Strategically

-If your initial dispute is denied, don’t give up immediately:
+If your initial dispute is denied, don’t give up.
+Instead, escalate your case thoughtfully:

 4. Document Everything Meticulously

-• Reference numbers for calls or support tickets
+- Keep reference numbers for calls, case IDs, or support tickets

-Pro tip: After phone conversations, send follow-up emails summarizing what was discussed and agreed upon.
-This creates a written record of verbal communications.
+Pro tip: After phone calls, send a follow-up email summarizing what was discussed and any agreements made.
+This creates a written record of verbal interactions and helps avoid misunderstandings.

 Common Dispute Scenarios and Winning Strategies